SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 - ✦ ≤11: 4 damage; M1 slowed (save ends)
 - ★ 12–16: 7 damage; M2 slowed (save ends)
 - ✸ 17: 10 damage; M3 restrained (save ends)\
-    **Effect**: Restrained targets and targets restrained by this ability are pulled 3.
+    Effect: Restrained targets and targets restrained by this ability are pulled 3.
 A target restrained by a dwarf can be pulled by this attack.

 **Stunning Blast (Maneuver)** ◆ 2d10 + 2 ◆ 3 Malice\
 Keywords: Resistance\